 According to the official website, Royal 21 Queen has been “specifically formulated” with women in mind.

-Royal XXI Queen claims to be the newest generation of weight-loss products for women, and says that it will be “like nothing you have ever tried” before.
+Royal XXI Queen claims to be the newest generation of products for women, and says that it will be “like nothing you have ever tried” before.